lacontrevoie/rs-short/README.md

 - Add postgresql compatibility
 - Add different CSS themes (a dark theme would be a great start!)
 - Develop a more resilient protection to spambots
+    - Improve hostname blacklisting ?
-    - Blacklist hostnames and shortcut names ?
+    - Blacklist shortcut names ?
-    - Ban / ratelimit IPs ?
-(I'd say this task isn't up to rs-short, but rather to a `fail2ban` instance)
+    - Integrate a ban / ratelimiting system ? (the current system relies entirely on a separate fail2ban instance)
 - Clean up the code
     - Restructure the rocket routes in `main.rs` to something more readable
     - Make a better usage of template contexts